Some basics

 Previous PSSs were issued based on the data held at the time.
 You may have queried some of the data that caused you to breach previously, and this has now been corrected.
 Our records do, however, still show that you received a PSS during the Remedy period.

-If you did not have a tax charge previously and this remains the case, there is no action to be taken.
+If you didn't have a tax charge previously and this remains the case, you don't need to take any further action.

 You could have overpaid a tax charge if you previously paid an Annual Allowance Tax Charge in the Remedy period and, in the same year: